live-wire/journal/README.md

             - If your controller creates CRDs they use [OutputObjectSet](https://github.com/reddit/achilles-sdk/blob/4fe0f620d71a1a988cd05629df5ea4502b5ff2ea/pkg/fsm/types/output.go#L17) abstraction.
             - Output objects have their owner references updated with the parent object (for easy garbage collection)
         - Also allows for specifying Finalizer states (FSM) when k8s GC isn't enough and you want to perform a proper cleanup.
 [Example](https://github.com/reddit/achilles-token-controller/blob/b807e6b4f8000830aa2596132d73d466441a5d17/internal/controllers/accesstoken/reconciler.go#L165)
+    - Resource Updates for items your controller owns.
+[Nice doc](https://github.com/reddit/achilles-sdk/blob/main/docs/sdk-apply-objects.md)
+        - Recommended that you build the object from scratch rather than mutate a copy read from the server
+        - For all Kubernetes objects that our controllers read and/or write, we must make the assumption that every field in metadata, spec, and status has a single owner
+        - We must ensure that all spec and status fields are types that allow omission when serializing from Go types (pointer types, maps, or slices)
+        - For apis where setting the field to the zero value is equivalent to deleting the field
+            - Using JSON merge patch semantics, deleting a field requires that the request body contain the field with an empty value (0 for numerics, "" for strings, false for bools, [] for slices and {} for maps or structs).
+        - In APIs where a field's zero value is not semantically equivalent to the field being absent, deleting the field requires using an Update operation (rather than a Patch operation) to overwrite the entire object
+            - SDK provides `io.WithOptimisticLock()` for resource locking, `io.AsUpdate()` for full object update.
+Usage: `out.Apply(obj, io.AsUpdate())`
 ---
 `Apr 8, 2024`
 - Grant Sanderson from 3Blue1Brown dropped visual tutorials about [GPT](https://www.youtube.com/watch?v=wjZofJX0v4M&ab_channel=3Blue1Brown) and [attention in transformers](https://www.youtube.com/watch?v=eMlx5fFNoYc&t=13s&ab_channel=3Blue1Brown).